 Banana Protein Pudding

-- 1 cup raw or coconut milk (raw milk provides a big protein boost!), divided
+- 1 cup coconut milk raw milk provides a big protein boost!, divided

 - 1 avocado

-- Pour 1/4 cup of the milk in a saucepan and sprinkle the collagen protein over the top.
-Turn the heat on low and monitor carefully, particularly if you're using raw milk, so as to just warm the milk but avoid boiling.
+- Pour 1/4 cup of the milk in a saucepan and sprinkle the gelatin over the top.
+Turn the heat on low and monitor carefully, so as to just warm the milk but avoid boiling.

-- With the blender running, add the dissolved collagen protein in warm milk, combining until completely incorporated.
+- With the blender running, add the dissolved gelatin in warm milk, combining until completely incorporated.

 - Serve immediately to enjoy a creamy pudding texture.
 Placing the pudding in the fridge will result in the gelatin setting up and will give you a jello texture, which is also enjoyable.